 doTERRA only sells two kinds of diffusers and they don’t make them themselves.
 They are just a reseller of them.
 The doTERRA blog has a comparison of the two that is quite good.
 I don’t have any experience with other oil diffusers, like the ones on AromaTools.com but I have used both the Lotus Diffuser and the Aroma Ace diffuser a lot.
-The reason there are two different diffusers is because they are quite different and which one you like better will depend on what you are looking for.
+The reason there are two different diffusers is because they are quite different and what you’re looking for, will depend on what you need and which one you like better.
 Here are the pros and cons as I see them:

 Have you tried these diffusers or any others?
 What is your favorite doTERRA oil diffuser?
 Did I miss some pros and cons?